Tunnels to Tideswell Church

-Around 26 June 2012 I went back to Tideswell looking for the hidden tunnels which of rumoured by live underneath the village.
+Around 26 June 2012, I went back to Tideswell looking for the hidden tunnels which are rumoured to be underneath the village.
 I was told to go and see the vicar.
 I contacted the vicar by telephone and arrange the meeting at his house.
 He arranged to see me early in the early evening I was quite hopeful that he would be able to shed some

 light on the many questions I had to ask him regarding tunnels under the church.